JaafarAlMuallim/Senior-Project/README.md

    pnpm i
    ```

+   - NOTE: There is a problem with pnpm and expo, so it is recommended to use npm or yarn.

-2. Start the app using expo, npm, yarn or pnpm
+3. Start the app using expo, npm, yarn or pnpm

    ```bash
    npx expo start